MicrochipTech/PIC32CXBZ2_WBZ45x_BLE_UART_MODBUS/README.md

 ## 3. Hardware Setup<a name="step3">

-- Connect the RS485 2 click with the WBZ451 CURIOSITY BOARD using the below table.
+- Connect the RS485 2 click board with the WBZ451 Curiosity board using the connections described in the following table.

 |WBZ451|E-PAPER |Description |WBZ451|E-PAPER|Description|
 | :- | :- | :- | :- |:- | :- |